AHRQ’s Safety Program for Nursing Homes: On-Time Prevention

 Overview of On-Time

-The Agency for Health Care Research and Quality (AHRQ) is developing tools to assist nursing homes that have electronic medical record systems (EMRs).
-The goal is to improve clinical decisionmaking by helping clinical staff identify residents at risk for four costly adverse events that residents may face—e.g., pressure ulcers, pressure ulcers that are not healing appropriately, falls, and avoidable hospitalizations—and to help them make decisions on interventions that help prevent these adverse events.
+The Agency for Health Care Research and Quality (AHRQ) has developed tools to assist nursing homes that have electronic medical record systems (EMRs) to prevent adverse events.
+The tools are intended to improve clinical decision making by helping clinical staff identify residents at risk for four costly adverse events that residents may face—e.g., pressure ulcers, pressure ulcers that are not healing appropriately, avoidable hospitalizations, and falls—and to help them make decisions on interventions that help prevent these adverse events.
 Generally, a nursing home works on one adverse event at a time.

 Nursing home staff have difficulty preventing adverse events because clinical information needed to intervene on risk factors is often not easily available.
 They cannot easily identify residents with increasing risks, or easily assemble the clinical information needed to appropriately intervene before the adverse event occurs.
 An EMR helps centralize the information, but accessing this information is still very time consuming.
 With On-Time, specialized clinical reports are developed from the EMR to provide clinical staff with the information needed to prevent adverse events in a timely manner.

 For each of the four adverse events, On-Time includes:

 - A set of electronic clinical reports that is updated weekly.
 These reports identify who is experiencing increasing risks and provides easy access to important clinical information that is needed to help clinical staff make timely adjustments to care plans.